halostatue/stars/README.md

 ## TypeScript

+*   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
+You can use it with React, Vue, or any other JavaScript application.
 *   [wobsoriano/vite-plugin-markdoc](https://github.com/wobsoriano/vite-plugin-markdoc) - Markdoc plugin for Vite
 *   [wobsoriano/vue-markdoc](https://github.com/wobsoriano/vue-markdoc) - Vue renderer for Markdoc
 *   [wobsoriano/vite-plugin-markdoc-vue](https://github.com/wobsoriano/vite-plugin-markdoc-vue) - Render Markdoc extended markdowns as Vue components.